-The Health and Safety theme is confirmed as the one with the greatest relevance both for ENAV and its stakeholders.
-This is followed by the theme of technological innovation and digitalisation, which shows a clear increase for ENAV compared to 2020.
+The theme of Safety theme is confirmed as the one with the greatest relevance both for ENAV and its stakeholders.
+This is followed by the theme of Technological innovation and digitalisation, which shows a clear increase for ENAV compared to 2020.